AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 # {{ title }}

 React Server Components have lifted server-rendering to be a truly first-class citizen of the React ecosystem.
 They allow developers to render some components on the server, while attempting to abstract away the divide between the client and server.
-Devs can interleave client and server components in their code as if all the code was running in one place.
+Devs can interleave Client and Server Components in their code as if all the code was running in one place.

 Yet, abstractions always come at a cost.
 What are those costs?
 When *can* you use RSCs?
 Does reduced bundle size mean reduced bandwidth?
 When *should* you use RSCs (React Server Components)?
 What are the rules that devs have to follow to use them properly and why do those rules exist?